 An investigation by the Associated Press (AP) has uncovered nearly 1,700 priests and others in the Roman Catholic Church that remain active – without supervision – despite being credibly accused of sexually assaulting children.

 The AP says it found priests, monks and deacons who are teaching classes, volunteering their time at playgrounds and day care centers or counseling sexual assault survivors.
 The investigation found that dozens have committed crimes, including possessing child pornography and sexual assault.
+Call us to discuss your sexual abuse case with an attorney for sexual abuse victims in O’Fallon, IL.

 Dozens remain active in parishes